brug-be/railsgirls_guide/CoachGuide.md

 ## list

-* Add a few list to the page (intrests, hobbies, known programming languages)
+* Add a few list to the page (interests, hobbies, known programming languages)

 # Styling your first HTML Page